worktheclock/replit.github.io/Teams/privacyFAQs.md

 - You retain rights to the work you create on Replit
 - Replit makes it easy to keep student work private and preserve acedmic integrity
 - Replit follows industry standard best practices for privacy and data security
+- All Replit employees receive privacy/security training and are bound by our privacy/security policies
+- Replit ensures all contracts with 3rd-parties are compliant with our policies
+- Replit has a designated Data Protection Officer
 - Replit values transparency and will update you about any changes to our policies

 **How can I invite students and protect their privacy?**